Professional wrestling strikes: Eye rake

 When a wrestler moves their hand down past an opponent's eye(s), making it appear that the wrestler has dragged their fingers across the opponent's eye(s), to cause pain and visual problems.

 Hair pull

 As the name implies, this move sees one wrestler take advantage of another's long hair by pulling it.
 In modern mainstream wrestling, it is more commonly used by female wrestlers.
 Similarly to a submission hold in the ropes, or a choke, the wrestler is given a five count to stop, before being disqualified.

 Hangman

-Seen when a wrestler who is on the opposite side of the ring ropes from an opponent (on the 'apron') grabs the opponent by the head and drops down, forcing the opponent's throat across the ropes.
+Commonly referred to as a "hotshot", the move is seen when a wrestler who is on the opposite side of the ring ropes from an opponent grabs the opponent by the head and drops down, forcing the opponent's throat across the ropes.
+Another common variation is done to the opponent's arm.
 This is an illegal attack because of its use of the rope.
 A common variation sees the wrestler perform a catapult to the opponent while the opponent is lying down in between the bottom and second ropes.